 - “Show pointer when I press CTRL” is a good one though.
 We can use this as a click indicator or spotlight.

 Just hit start > search for “magnifier”.
 Yep, there is a “default” magnifier app in Windows, but it is kind of wonky.
 There are shortcut keys, but no way to turn it off without bringing up the entire interface first.
-Also, it seems to be stuffing from some performance issues.
+Also, it seems to be suffering from some performance issues.
 The magnified area is just “slow and laggy”.

 Thank you for reading, and we have come to the end of this list.
 I hope this has helped you in some ways.
 If you know more good mouse highlighters, please share it with us in the comments section below.
 Good luck and may the cyber force be with you.